 An issues paper (PDF | Word) asking if broadcasting regulation is keeping up with the rapid changes in society has been released today by the Australian Communications and Media Authority.

-The ACMA asked citizens and industry participants about what should be included in contemporary broadcasting codes of practice (the rules about what you see and hear on radio and TV).
+The ACMA wants to hear from citizens and industry participants about what should be included in contemporary broadcasting codes of practice (the rules around what you see and hear on radio and TV).

 The Contemporary community safeguards inquiry issues paper underscores the imperative that Australia’s broadcasting codes of practice keep pace with changing community expectations and changing broadcasting business models.
-The ACMA invited public submissions to the paper during a consultation period which concluded on 15 July 2013.
+The ACMA is inviting public submissions to the paper by mid-July 2013.

 The ACMA is also holding a series of Citizen conversations throughout June on topics related to the issues paper.
 These are free events and will be held at the ACMA’s Sydney office, and will be webcast nationally.

 Facilitators and panellists will include media commentators, representatives from most of the TV and radio networks, as well as industry and academia.

 More information about the inquiry and how to register can be found here.
 A video about the inquiry can be seen here.
 Media is free to use this video.

 To arrange an interview, please contact: Emma Rossi, (02) 9334 7719 and 0434 652 063 or firstname.lastname@example.org.